-Birds differ from mammals in that they have feathers, a lighter bone structure, the method in which they feed, and their respiratory, circulatory, and digestive systems.
+Birds differ from mammals because they have feathers, a lighter bone structure, how they feed, and their respiratory, circulatory, and digestive systems.

-To find out more about the differences between mammals and birds, please read on.
+Please read on to learn more about the differences between mammals and birds.

 What Are The Differences Between Mammals And Birds?

 There are many differences between mammals and birds, including their outer skin coat, bone structure, feeding method, and auditory structure.
 We will go into the details of all these differences below.